 Welcome!
 I have a true passion for working with people ages 15 and up.
-Life transitions, conflict resolution, depression, anxiety, mindfulness, stress management and communication are all part of my work.
+I’m a trauma informed therapist who specializes in working with individuals with ADHD and co-occurring challenges like anxiety, depression, low self-esteem (especially involving career progression), and substance use disorders.
+Life transitions, conflict resolution, mindfulness, stress management and communication are all part of my work.
 I can also help with childhood and family issues, grief, mood disorders, trauma, and women’s issues.

 Life presents us with a variety of obstacles and we are constantly experiencing change.
 It is not uncommon to find ourselves feeling anxious, depressed, confused, and/or stressed.
 Even grief is part of daily life.